 Arizona State University is ranked one of the best universities in the world.
 When you study at ASU, you will enjoy prestigious faculty, state-of-the-art facilities and a vibrant community of students from more than 150 countries in the world.
 At ASU, you can choose from more than 300 undergraduate degree programs that will lead you to a successful career path.

-Learn how to apply to ASU
+How to apply to ASU undergraduate programs

 An international student is a student on a J-1 or F-1 visa who is not a citizen of, or a permanent resident of, or a refugee in the United States of America.